OSMLatam/OSM-Notes-Ingestion/README.md

 EOF

 # Tools to process the XML and convert it into CSV.
-sudo apt -y install libxml2-utils sudo apt install -y openjdk-18-jdk
+sudo apt -y install libxml2-utils xsltproc

-mkdir ~/saxon
-cd ~/saxon
-wget -O SaxonHE11-4J.zip https://sourceforge.net/projects/saxon/files/Saxon-HE/11/Java/SaxonHE11-4J.zip/download
-unzip SaxonHE11-4J.zip
-export SAXON_CLASSPATH=~/saxon/

 # Tools to process geometries.
 sudo apt -y install npm